How to implement UTM Parameters With Ease

 Q: How can you benefit from using UTM tags?

-A: Using UTM tags will allow you to capture information from ALL your incoming traffic campaigns and put it directly in your traffic reports.
-Conversions, sources, returning visitors, etc. Get complete insight.
+A: Using UTM parameters will allow you to capture information from ALL your incoming traffic campaigns and put it directly in your traffic reports.
+Conversions, sources, returning visitors, etc. So you can get a complete insight.

 In this how-to, you will learn what UTM parameters are and also the industry standards on how to use them.
 Using UTM tags and parameters, successful marketers are able to specifically measure how they’re hitting goals.
 As a result, a content editor will know that tweets from company accounts are driving traffic to the correct website if UTM parameters are being used.